JoeHenthorn/Nupack-Analysis/README.md

 ```

-Once you have conda installed, type the following into terminal:
+4. Once you have conda installed, type the following into terminal:
 ```sh
 	conda env create --file dragNdropfileHere --name Nupack_environment
 ```

 Replace dragNdropfileHere with a drag and dropped NupackENV.yml file.
+Thisfile is located in the Nupack-Analysis repository you created in step 1.

-Now, type into terminal the following command:
+5. Now, type the following command into terminal:

 ```sh
 	conda activate Nupack_environment
 ```
-Next type:
+6. Next type:
 ```sh
 	jupyter notebook.
 ```

 By this point you should be off to the races.
-Remember to navigate to the Nupack_Analysis.ipynb file inside your jupyter notebook to open the file.
+Remember to navigate to the Nupack_Analysis.ipynb file inside your jupyter notebook browser to open the file.

 ## Dependencies